 Use AutoBCC to automatically send a blind-copy of all your outgoing messages to another address, for monitoring team communications with customers or just to improve workflow.
 Free.

-Sperry Software is now beta testing a new add-in, Compliance Copies.
-This add-in for Microsoft Outlook will automatically add multiple BCC or CC recipients based on multiple different rules for different people.
-Unlike our Always BCC add-in, this new add-in also supports exceptions to the CC/BCCs conditions.
-This new tool is only for Outlook 2007 or Outlook 2010 (either 32-bit or 64-bit).
+Sperry Software's Compliance Copies add-in for Microsoft Outlook will automatically add multiple BCC or CC recipients based on multiple different rules for different people.
+Unlike the Always BCC add-in, this new add-in also supports exceptions to the CC/BCCs conditions.
+This tool works with Outlook 2007/2010/2013.

 HiddenBCC is an add-in for Microsoft Outlook 2000/2002(XP)/2003 which enables you to automatically add a predefined BCC recipient to every outgoing message.
 Freeware version available.